DalbergDataInsights/react-components/README.md

       index: "id",
       name: "Product ID",
       type: "text",
+      sort: true //pass sort: true if you want to sort by this column
       hidden: false, // set this to true if you want to hide the column
       // you can pass custom here, then you need to pass renderer
       // renderer: (props) => <div>{props.data {data is a value of a cell}</div> example of simple div around the value